Germany: Conservatives seek to isolate Islamist groups | DW | 13.04.2021

-Germany's leading conservative bloc is planning to cut all government ties with groups suspected of harboring Islamist tendencies, according to a report in Die Welt.
+Germany's governing conservative bloc is planning to cut all government ties with groups suspected of supporting political Islamism, according to a report in Die Welt.
 Large Muslim umbrella organizations may be affected.

-The German government supports contacts and conferences with religious groups, including large Muslim associations

-The parliamentary group of Germany's ruling conservative bloc has called for an end to cooperation with groups suspected of supporting political Islamism, German newspaper Die Welt reported on Tuesday.
+The parliamentary group of Germany's ruling conservative bloc has called for an end to cooperation with groups suspected of supporting political Islamism, the newspaper Die Welt reported on Tuesday.

-The bloc, made up of Angela Merkel's Christian Democratic Union (CDU) and its Bavarian sister party the Christian Social Union (CSU), proposed cutting all subsidies, support and cooperation with Islamist groups being monitored by Germany's domestic intelligence agency — the Office for the Protection of the Constitution.
+The bloc, made up of Angela Merkel's Christian Democrats (CDU) and their Bavarian sister party, the Christian Social Union (CSU), proposed cutting all subsidies, support and cooperation with Islamist groups being monitored by Germany's domestic intelligence agency: the Office for the Protection of the Constitution.

 Christoph de Vries, the parliamentary group's speaker on religious communities, confirmed the proposal on Twitter.